What to Expect at a Meditation Class

 What relevance does Buddhism have to the US now and to my life?

-Although Buddhism first appeared in India over two-and-a-half thousand years ago, it has a timeless and universal relevance.
+Although Buddhism first appeared in India over 2600 years ago, it has a timeless and universal relevance.
 Buddha explained that all our problems arise from confused and negative states of mind.
 He taught methods for ridding the mind of these destructive states thereby enabling us to realize true happiness and fulfillment.
 These methods work for any mind, in any country, at any age.

 In whom do Buddhists have faith, and why?